With their splashy flowers that call to mind the tropics, bromeliad plants offer an exotic touch to any home.

 If you’re wondering how to grow and care for bromeliads or Bromeliaceae, a family of monocot flowering plants, you’ve come to the right place.

 There are dozens of types of bromeliads you can choose from, all of which boast thick foliage that grows in a natural rosette pattern.
 Although not all bromeliads produce flowers, most produce inflorescences near the end of their lives.
-With wide, sword-shaped leaves that grow around a central cup, these often-epiphytic plants cling to other plants, using them as perches.
+With wide, sword-shaped dark green leaves that grow around a central cup, these often-epiphytic plants cling to other plants, using them as perches.

 Growing up to three feet tall, these long-lived, slow-growing houseplants are technically annuals (they die after flowering) but produce “pups’ ‘ that can easily be divided and potted to create new plants.